carwbrown/99bottles-oop/README.md

 ### Liskov Principle
 defintition: `Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.` <br />
 example: ```If it looks like a duck, quacks like a duck, but needs batteries - You probably have the wrong abstraction```

+### Canons
+- Strive for Simplicity
+- Don't abstract too soon
+- Focus on smells
+- Concentrate on Differences
+- Take small steps
+- Follow the flocking rules
+- Refactor under green
+- Fix the easy problems first
+- Work horizontally
+- Seek stable landing points
+- Be disciplined
+- Don't chase the shiny thing
+- Deal with new requirements by first refactoring existing code to be open to them, then write the new code to meet them
+- you may need better tests